M23 campaign (2022–present): Offensive

-Initial rebel attacks
+Initial actions

 In the night of 27 March 2022, M23 rebels launched a new offensive in North Kivu, first attacking the villages of Tshanzu and Runyoni in the Rutshuru Territory from their strongholds at the surrounding hills.
 The two villages had been important strongholds of the M23 Movement during the 2012–13 rebellion.
 The rebel attack was reportedly led by Sultani Makenga.
 The DRC government claimed that Rwanda supported the insurgent operation, a claim which was denied by the Rwandan government and the rebels.
-International Crisis Group researcher Onesphore Sematumba argued that claims about Rwandan aid were believable.
-He suggested that the resurgence of M23 was probably influenced by Rwanda's wish to stop an infrastructure project that would link the DR Congo and Uganda.

 On 29 March, the FARDC was able to repel a rebel attack against the border town of Bunagana, but M23 captured several villages, including Mugingo, Gasiza, Chengerero, Rugamba, Kibote, Baseke and Kabindi.
-Also, a UN helicopter crashed at Tshanzu, killing eight MONUSCO peacekeepers (six Pakistanis, a Russian, and a Serbian).
+Also, a UN helicopter crashed at Tshanzu, killing eight MONUSCO peacekeepers.
 The FARDC blamed M23 rebels for shooting down the aircraft.
 At Bunagana, the FARDC received support by the Uganda People's Defence Force (UPDF).
 UPDF ground forces crossed the border, while Ugandan aircraft bombed the rebels.
 By 1 April, the clashes at Rutshuru had displaced 46,000 locals according to UNHCR.
 Meanwhile, the M23 fighters temporarily retreated to their mountain bases, with their first attacks being regarded as a failure.
-They proclaimed a unilateral ceasefire.
+They subsequently proclaimed a unilateral ceasefire.
 One ex-M23 officer told the newspaper taz that it was entirely unclear what the rebel offensive was trying to achieve, with him speculating that Makenga was possibly hoping for one last battle to die in his homeland.